Jobs and the Economy

 Keep our Young People in Connecticut

 It is critical that we keep young people and families in Connecticut.
 We can do that by strengthening the pipeline from our high schools, community and technical colleges, and our state colleges and universities.
 Our students should know that when they graduate there will be a good-paying job waiting for them, right here in Connecticut.
-As governor, I will build partnerships with local businesses and our educational institutions so that our employers have the talent they need, right here.
+One of my priorities will be building partnerships with local businesses and our educational institutions so that our employers have the talent they need, right here.
 That is why I strongly support bringing businesses and our education system together to increase access to apprenticeships and job training.
 Also, that is why I support current efforts to raise the state minimum wage and I will fight for paid family leave for all workers.

 Make Colleges More Affordable